 Interested in diving with sharks?
 Check out our list of the Best Shark Diving in the World.

 Only accessible by day boat, various charters depart regularly from Long Beach and San Pedro.
 Check with local dive shops to find out when they are running trips.
-The oil platforms are too deep for anchorage so live drops and live pickups are the standard procedure for dive boats.
-One visual and one audible signaling device are essential in case the current pulls divers away from the site, and be prepared for heavy seas, swell, and surge, thermoclines, and limited visibility.
+The oil platforms are too deep for anchorage, so live drops and live pickups are the standard procedure for dive boats.
+One visual and one audible signaling device are essential in case the current pulls divers away from the site.
+Be prepared for heavy seas, swell and surge, thermoclines, and limited visibility.

 Visibility: Very variable, up to 140 feet (42m), although occasional plankton blooms in the summer can reduce visibility to less than 20feet (6m).

 There are various airports in the Texas area, but one of the closest to the southern coast is Houston George Bush Intercontinental Airport (IAH).
-There is then a multitude of towns and resorts along the Gulf of Mexico coastline to chose from.
+There are also a multitude of towns and resorts along the Gulf of Mexico coastline.
 Flower Garden Banks can be dived year-round, and the species you spot will vary with the season.

 Temperature: 68 to 84oF (20 to 29oC).